Draft. See course Blackboard or syllabus distributed in class for official version.

 Professor: Dr. Benjamin Bryce

-1) A greater understanding of imperialism and colonialism.
+1) A greater understanding of imperialism and colonialism as well as global history.

 Philippa Levine.
 The British Empire: Sunrise to Sunset.
 Routledge, 2013.